gaintopskills/thenowrealmblog/src/content/blog/how-to-reverse-biological-aging.md

 ---
-title: "How to Reverse Biological Age"
+title: "How to Reverse Biological Aging"
 meta_title: ""
-description: "Biological age reversal is possible but requitres some knowledge"
+description: "Acne and breakouts are caused by more than one factor.
+Discover undelining issues and how to fix them to get rid of acne"
+date: 2022-04-04T05:00:00Z
 image: "/images/how-to-reverse-biological-age.webp"
 categories: ["Age Reversal", "Longevity"]
 author: "Vega"
-tags: ["age reversal"]
+tags: ["age reversal", "sitruins", "hallmarks of aging"]
 draft: false
 ---

 <h2>How to reverse biological age?</h2>